brillout/wildcard-api/docs/intro.template.md

    })();
    ~~~

-> If you want to poke around with Wildcard, you can use
+> If you want to play around with Wildcard, you can use
 > [Reframe's react-sql starter](https://github.com/reframejs/reframe/tree/master/plugins/create/starters/react-sql#readme) to scaffold an app that has a Wildcard API.

 !INLINE ./snippets/intro-section-footer.md --hide-source-path